 The Middle East Center Outreach Program offers K-12 educators and the wider public in the Greater Philadelphia area access to a multitude of resources available at Penn.
 Our outreach activities reflect the diverse nature of the Middle East, and cover a wide array of religions, languages, civilizations, countries, and contemporary issues in the region.
 We are available to cater to the different needs and interests of educators, the media, religious congregations, and the general public.

 Services and Resources for Educators and the Public

 The Middle East Center offers a number of workshops for teachers, either independently or in collaboration with other organizations such as the World Affairs Council, the University of Pennsylvania Museum of Archaeology and Anthropology, and other National Resource Centers at Penn.
-To stay informed on upcoming workshops and teachers trainings visit our events calender or join our listserv.
+To stay informed on upcoming workshops and teachers trainings visit our events calendar or join our listserv.